GSP

 int wresize(WINDOW *win, int lines, int columns);

-This is an extension to the curses library.
-It reallocates storage for an ncurses window to adjust its dimensions to the specified values.
-If either dimension is larger than the current values, the window's data is filled with blanks that have the current background rendition (as set by wbkgdset) merged into them.
+This ncurses extension to standard curses reallocates storage for a curses window to adjust its dimensions to the specified values.
+If either dimension is larger than its current value, the expanded part of the window is filled with blanks merged with current background rendition (as set by wbkgdset(3X)).

-The function returns the integer ERR upon failure and OK on success.
-It will fail if either of the dimensions less than or equal to zero, or if an error occurs while (re)allocating memory for the window.
+wresize returns ERR upon failure and OK on success.
+It will fail if either of the dimensions is less than or equal to zero, or if an error occurs while (re)allocating memory for the window.

 The only restriction placed on the dimensions is that they be greater than zero.
-The dimensions are not compared to curses screen dimensions to simplify the logic of resizeterm.
+They are not compared to the curses screen dimensions; this keeps the logic of resizeterm(3X) simple.
 The caller must ensure that the window's dimensions fit within the actual screen dimensions.

 It is not possible to resize windows with SVr4 curses.